micw/docker-alpine-exim-mailrelay/README.md

 # Smarthost relaying

 Set MAIL_HOSTNAME and SMARTHOST environment variables to enable relaying via smarthost.
-TLS is automatically enforced for smarthost conenctions (can be disabled with SMARTHOST_TLS=false).
+TLS is automatically enforced for smarthost connections (can be disabled with SMARTHOST_TLS=false).

 ## Enable smarthost authentication